Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The pre-foreclosure meeting is not a negotiation in itself — the servicer is not obligated to offer a modification simply because a meeting occurs.
 But it creates a formal, documented servicer contact point that can be used strategically.
 It surfaces what programs the servicer believes you may qualify for.
 It creates a record of servicer engagement that has value if disputes arise later about whether proper loss mitigation was offered.
 And it gives a professional who accompanies the homeowner — or who manages the meeting on their behalf — an opportunity to put the modification request on the record before any formal deadline is running.

-If the foreclosure sale occurs before modification or reinstatement is completed, Michigan's 6-month redemption period provides meaningful post-sale time.
+If the foreclosure sale occurs before modification or reinstatement is completed, MCL 600.3240's redemption period provides meaningful post-sale time.
+For most Michigan homeowners whose outstanding balance exceeded 66⅔% of the original indebtedness at the time of the MCL 600.3212 notice, the MCL 600.3240 redemption period is 6 months from the sale date; where the outstanding balance was 66⅔% or less, the period is 1 year.
 During this period, the homeowner retains possession of the property and can redeem it by paying the full sale price plus statutory interest and costs.

 Redemption is not the same as catching up on mortgage payments.
 It requires paying the complete auction purchase price — typically the full outstanding loan balance plus fees.
 For most homeowners in default, this is not immediately accessible.
 But the 6-month window creates opportunities: arranging private financing, negotiating with the auction buyer who may prefer cash to managing an occupied property, structuring a sale of the property and using the proceeds, or exploring other paths that require more time than most non-judicial states provide.